malachiarts/monitoring-prometheus/charts/README.md

 # RUNNING

 With these values for prometheus-operator, we're not installing Prometheus, Alertmanager or Grafana in our k8s cluster.
 We're running those outside the cluster since, if the cluster goes down, you won't be alerted!
 So our `values.yaml` is configured to just install kube-state-metrics, node-exporter and the prometheus-operator `shims` for kube-scheduler, kube-controller-manager, kubelt and etcd.
+May be able to turn off coredns since the endpoints are already discovered.

 ```bash
 kubectl create -f monitoring-namespace.json